KeerthiVasudevan/keerthivasudevan.github.io/README.md

 <p align="center">
   <img src="assets/images/NWP.png" alt="Weather models use systems of differential equations based on physics, including fluid motion, thermodynamics, and radiative transfer.
 A 3D grid divides the Earth for calculations." width="500">
   <br>
-  <em>Figure: Traditional weather models simulate atmospheric dynamics using physics-based equations on a 3D grid, where complex equations are solved for each grid cell, along with calculations for interactions with neighboring cells. </em>
+  <em style="color: grey;">Figure: Traditional weather models simulate atmospheric dynamics using physics-based equations on a 3D grid, where complex equations are solved for each grid cell, along with calculations for interactions with neighboring cells. </em>
 </p>